-The regional demographics and economy have remained strong which supported and promoted Boston’s recent expansion.
+On a macro level, the region’s demographics and economy have remained solid helping to support and promote Boston’s recent expansion.
 Firmly rooted in education, technology and life sciences, Boston’s diverse economic base has submitted strong job growth through increased recruitment and skilled labor retention from the area’s leading universities and institutions.
-Looking forward, expect durable market conditions and a diversified economy to guide the region’s commercial real estate market to a strong performance over the next several years.
+Looking forward, expect durable market conditions and a diversified economy to guide the region’s commercial real estate market to a strong performance over the next few years.